Oil falls on scepticism over Trump's Saudi-Russia output deal

 Saudi Arabia called on Thursday for an emergency meeting of OPEC and non-OPEC oil producers, saying it aimed to reach a fair agreement to stabilize oil markets.

+UBS analysts said they were sceptical that producers can credibly commit to large cuts and expected oil prices to come under pressure again.

+"Even if a deal was to be reached, we believe the coordination required would lead to an only delayed and gradual implementation," Goldman Sachs analysts said.

-Analysts said both Riyadh and Moscow will be looking for the participation of other countries, in particular the United States.
+Both Riyadh and Moscow will be looking for the participation of other countries, in particular the United States, analysts said.

 "It is difficult to see the current OPEC+ group cutting output by at least 10 million bpd - the scale of the reduction would be just too much for the group to handle," ING said in a research note.